waynieoaks/I-surrender/README.md

 Certain trainer scripts will reset your player back to Michael, Trevor, or Frankin.
 To prevent this, you will need to change the settings for the triner in question, for example:

 #### Simple Trainer: ####
-Change the following value in the trainer.ini file:
+In order to prevent model reset on wasted and crash on busted, change the following value in the trainer.ini file:
 > OverrideLoopFix=1

 #### Menyoo: ####
-Either turn off **Reset player model on death** in the menu and save the settings or edit menyooConfig.ini setting the following value:
+To prevent changing on busted/wasted, either turn off **Reset player model on death** in the menu and save the settings or edit menyooConfig.ini setting the following value:
 > DeathModelReset = false
+**Note:** Menyoo will re-apply the model after respawn so if you do not change this, you will see Michael for a few seconds after  respawn.

 ## Version history: ##